Her Campus Logo Her Campus Logo

 I did not know what to expect when I first watched it a few years ago, little did I know it would become my favorite movie.
 Jennifer responds to her trauma and tragedy by turning against her attackers and wreaking vengeance on the patriarchy.
 It’s a powerful story about taking control of your own body and owning your sexuality.
 Jennifer’s Body has resurged as a powerful feminist cult classic for young girls and women a decade after its release.

-Alexa is a sophomore at North Carolina State and this is her first semester as a part of Her Campus.
+Alexa is a junior at North Carolina State and this is her first semester as a part of Her Campus.
 She grew up in New Jersey and often goes to New York.
 She loves writing and decided to join Her Campus as a way to express her interests.
 She loves to write about music, fashion, TV shows/movies, true crime, and pop culture.
 She is studying Criminology with a minor in forensic science and hopes to pursue a career in CSI.
-She is also a part of CHAARG; a women's workout group at NCSU.
+She is also a part of CHAARG (a women's workout group), the criminology club, and the forensic science club at NCSU.
 In her free time, she loves to go on runs, do pilates, read, listen to music, hang out with friends & family, play guitar, and watch TV.